 Brief Specifications for Conducting the Clinical Examination

 The TMD evaluation is primarily based upon history and clinical evaluation, TMJ imaging is only performed if there is a reasonable expectation that the obtained additional information will influence the patient’s treatment.3 In some cases definitive imaging is needed.
 To determine the actual position of the articular disc, an MRI provides the best diagnostic information.
-The status of osseous structures such as the condyle, are best viewed with Cone Beam Computed Tomography (CBCT) or Computed Tomography (CT) scans.
+The status of osseous structures such as the condyle, are best viewed with Cone Beam Computed Tomography (CBCT) imaging.
 A review and report by a radiologist, such as an oral and maxillofacial radiologist, is recommended.

 There are other potential assessments that can be used, however, the choice of adjunctive diagnostic procedures should be based upon published, peer-reviewed data showing diagnostic efficacy and safety.9 Additionally, they should only be performed if there is a reasonable expectation that the obtained additional information will influence the patient’s treatment.